CHA Standard Certification

 Test your horsemanship knowledge.
 Get certified as an instructor through CHA.

-The April certification is canceled, to reduce the spread of the coronavirus (COVID-19) as per Snohomish County health officials.
+Certification is canceled this year, to reduce the spread of the coronavirus (COVID-19) as per Snohomish County health officials.
 We will resume certifications when health officials instruct.

 The Benefits of CHA certification are numerous.
 Certification is a validation of the individual's knowledge and ability and demonstrates to employers and customers that the instructor has been proven against a respected standard, under independent evaluation.
 Certification means the instructor is committed to professional standards and is proven to be safe, knowledgeable and effective.

 This Certified Horsemanship Association (CHA) certification evaluates participants existing knowledge and skills.
 Certification is granted at the level that each participant is able to demonstrate his/her proficiency through out the certification process.
 Instructors are evaluated in five areas: safety, horsemanship knowledge and ability, teaching technique, group control, and responsibility and professionalism.

 Final Meal: Breakfast on Sunday

 Early Arrival Option: Tuesday after 4:00pm.
 No dinner provided.
 Includes breakfast on Wednesday.
 Cost: $50

 - Evaluation by two CHA certified clinicians, in a 5-7 day certification